data-Agues/Bellabeat-Case-Study/README.md

 #### Process

 As commented above, I'm going to use spreadsheets for the cleaning and sorting phase.
-At first sight, like expected, we find information about the users' activity, sleep, steps and calorie habits in a daily and hourly manner.
+At first sight, as expected, we find information about the users' activity, sleep, steps and calorie habits in a daily and hourly manner.

 Pre-processing techniques executed on each file include: